1965 Ferrari 275 GTB Shortnose

 Our Ferrari 275 GTB

-This matching numbers Ferrari 275 GTB “Shortnose” is for sale.
+This matching numbers Ferrari 275 GTB “Shortnose” is now sold.
 Currently registered in The Netherlands and with a valid APK (like MOT/TUV/CT).
 Please don’t hesitate to contact us for further details.